Refugees (EP)

-Refugees is the seventh extended play by English alternative rock band Embrace.
+Refugees is the seventh extended play by English band Embrace.
 Released on 14 February 2014 by independent record label Cooking Vinyl, the EP was the first commercial release by the band in over seven years, the last being the "I Can't Come Down", released in December 2006.

 Background

 Said lead singer Danny McNamara on 13 January 2014, the day of Refugees' first radio airplay, "Richard brought this in as a near finished recording.
 It was one of the first songs we finished and it really set the bar for the rest of the album...To say we have argued over this song would be an understatement.
 I guess you know you've got a good one when that happens because everyone gets really precious about it.
 But it was really important to us that all the other tracks are strong too.
 We wanted to go back to how we were at the beginning when we released EPs and every track was as good as the lead track.
 It feels just like those days, we're all fired up and hungry for it because we've got it all to prove again."